The Great Rupert: Reception

 In a contemporary review for The New York Times, critic Bosley Crowther wrote:"The Great Rupert" ... may not be the year's most humorous film—and film it is, incidentally; not an act on the accompanying vaudeville bill—nor is it the last word in slickness, so far as script and production are concerned.
 But within its acknowledged limitations of the modest, low-budget comedy, it is a wholly ingratiating item. ...
 To be sure, Irving Pichel's direction of this George Pal production (for Eagle-Lion) is a little stiff and vaguely amateurish.
 The whole thing looks as though it were filmed and edited within the time that might usually be devoted to the making of a short.
 But there is a wholesome ingenuousness about it—a brisk enthusiasm—that makes it unimpeachable.
 Talk about good, cheap "family pictures": "The Great Rupert" is definitely one."

 Home video

 In 1978, The Great Rupert entered the public domain when the 28-year copyright period lapsed and the copyright was not renewed.
 As is typical with public-domain films, The Great Rupert has been issued many times in VHS and DVD format with widely varying quality.

 In 2003, 20th Century Fox and Legend Films angered many fans of classic films by releasing a colorized version of the film under the title A Christmas Wish.
 The DVD includes an audio commentary track by Terry Moore.

-In 2022, a high-definition, restored, unedited version was released, including the film's original main titles, on various streaming platforms.
+RiffTrax spoofed the film with running commentary by Mystery Science Theater 3000 alumni Mary Jo Pehl and Bridget Nelson on December 19, 2025.